Blackmoor Park Infant School

 Mrs Lisa McCarrick

 "My name is Lisa and this is my second year as parent governor.
 I have known the school since 2015 when my son attended and in 2023 when my daughter began attending.
-Through my daughter attending Kindi, I became parent Govenor.
+Through my daughter attending Kindi, I became parent Governor.
 My daughter is very excited and enthusiastic about coming to school, which was my deciding factor in taking the role.
 I am passionate about Blackmoor Park Infant School and the ongoing development and progress it is making when raising standards for all children.
 Having been a teacher for 18 years, I have taught across both key stages 1 and 2 with me now currently teaching in Early Years.
 Having this experience, gives me a skill set and knowledge to support my role as a parent governor. "